Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 \subsubsection{Heat Transfer}

-Temperature affects the efficiency, safety, and flexibility of the AWE systems.
-As shown in Section \ref{sec:production}, low temperature increases overvoltage, reducing energy conversion efficiency, while excessively high temperature imposes excessive thermal stress, shortening the lifespan of electrodes, diaphragm, and sealing materials.
+Temperature affects both efficiency and equipment lifetime.
 For the 1-in-1 AWE system, our previous studies \cite{qi2023thermal} proposed a 3rd-order state-space model to capture the heat transfer behaviors among the stack, separators, and heat exchanger.
 In this work, we further extend this model to $N$-in-1 AWE systems.

+{ Note that the reaction heat generated on the cathode and anode sides is different, leading to temperature gradients near the electrodes and gas diffusion layers.
+Nevertheless, the lye on the two sides exchanges heat through the diaphragm, manifolds, channels, and stack structure.
+As the lye flows toward the stack outlets, the temperatures on the hydrogen and oxygen sides gradually converge \cite{qi2023thermal}.
+Experimental data shown in Fig. \ref{fig:tempcomp} further confirm the similarity of the outlet temperatures on the two sides.
+Therefore, since this study focuses on system-level modeling and control, the outlet and separator temperatures on the hydrogen and oxygen sides are represented using the same state variables. }